 Week 4: Binary - Thursday, Jan 25 from 4:30-5:20 in GUG 220

 You might be familiar with the fact that computers are filled with 1's and 0's.
 But when you interact with a computer, you see a whole lot more than binary code -- so where are all those 1's and 0's hiding?
 In this session we will explore what binary is and how it makes your computer work

 Week 3: No BS CS Career Talk - Thursday, January 10 from 4:30-5:20 in GUG 220

 What does it take to get an internship?
 What is it like when you're a full-time tech employee?
 How can you avoid the most common mistakes of recent college grads?
 UW alumni and former 14x TAs Kim Nguyen (a program manager) and Kasey Champion (a software engineer) have 3 engineering degrees and plenty of advice for how to not only find your place in tech, but how to get ahead.
 This will be an informal discussion on how to apply and general CS career talk with plenty of Q & A.

 Week 2: What is a computer? - Thursday, January 10 from 4:30-5:20 in GUG 220

 Speaker: Hunter Schafer

-Computers have entered every corner of our lives.
-You probably have a personal computer, and you almost certainly have a smartphone in your pocket.
+Computers have invaded every corner of our lives -- you probably have a personal computer, and you almost certainly have a smartphone in your pocket.
 But have you ever stopped to think about what a computer actually is?
 What differentiates a computer from other types of machines?
-We'll talk about the formal definition of a computer, the context in which computers first came about, and why computer scientists are interested in these questions.
+We'll talk about the formal definition of a computer, and why computer scientists are interested in these questions.